-3 The applicable rating is the middle rating of Moody's, S&P, and Fitch Ratings, after dropping the highest and lowest available rating, or an equivalent rating in accordance with the Delegated Investment Manager's analysis.
+&lt;sup>3 The applicable rating is the middle rating of Moody's, S&P, and Fitch Ratings, after dropping the highest and lowest available rating, or an equivalent rating in accordance with the Delegated Investment Manager's analysis.
 When a rating from only two agencies is available, the lower is used.
 When a rating from only one agency is available, that is used as the applicable rating.

-- Swaps (interest rates swaps and/or currencies swaps),

-- Foreign exchange,

-- Credit Default Swap ("CDS") and iTraxx.
+- Futures on interest rate, Bond and Foreign exchange, - Options on interest rate and Foreign exchange, - Swaps (interest rates swaps and/or currencies swaps), - Foreign exchange, - Credit Default Swap ("CDS") and iTraxx.

-As from 1st January 2023, unfunded total return swaps ("TRS") or other derivative financial instruments with the same characteristics may be used to allow the Sub-Fund to replicate the exposure to an index or to swap the performance of one or more instruments in exchange for the payment of a fixed or a floating fee.
+Unfunded total return swaps ("TRS") or other derivative financial instruments with the same characteristics may be used to allow the Sub-Fund to replicate the exposure to an index or to swap the performance of one or more instruments in exchange for the payment of a fixed or a floating fee.
 Unfunded TRS are expected to be used by the Sub-Fund on a continuous basis, in order to replicate the credit index.
 The maximum proportion of the Sub-Fund's Net Asset Value that can be subject to unfunded TRS is 10%.
 The expected proportion of the Sub-Fund's Net Asset Value that will be subject to unfunded TRS is 5%.

-Under certain circumstances (as further described below), the Sub-Fund may enter into securities lending transactions, repurchase transactions for efficient portfolio management purposes and reverse repurchase transactions for the purpose of replacing the collateral received in cash as described in the following sections "Repurchase Agreements" and "Securities Lending and Borrowing" in the chapter entitled "Use of Derivatives, Special Investment and Hedging Techniques".
+Under certain circumstances (as further described below), the Sub-Fund may enter into securities lending transactions, repurchase transactions for efficient portfolio management purposes and reverse repurchase transactions for the purpose of replacing the collateral received in cash as described in the following sections "Repurchase Agreements" and "Securities Lending and Borrowing" in the chapter entitled "USE OF DERIVATIVES, SPECIAL INVESTMENT AND HEDGING TECHNIQUES".